 Section 4: Vacancies.
-Any vacancy occurring on the Board of Directors for any reason may be filled, as the Directors shall determine, for the entire remaining term of the vacancy or until the next election by a majority vote of the remaining Directors.
+Any vacancy occurring on the Board for any reason may be filled, as the Directors shall determine, for the entire remaining term of the vacancy or until the next election by a majority vote of the remaining Directors.

 Section 5: Resignations.
-A Director may resign from the Board of Directors at any time by giving written notice thereof to the President.
+A Director may resign from the Board at any time by giving written notice thereof to the President.
 Such resignation shall take effect at the time specified therein, or, if no time is specified, at the time of acceptance thereof as determined by the President.

 Section 6: Cause for Removal.
-Grounds for removal of a Director, if any, will be set and determined by the Directors.
-Any member of the Directors may be removed at any time for cause by a majority vote of the remaining Directors.
+A Director who is found to carry out the duties of office in a manner counter to the interests of SACNAS may be removed from office following discussion by and a majority vote of the remaining voting Directors at any regular meeting or special meeting called expressly for that purpose.
 Any such Director whose removal has been proposed shall be notified in writing at least fifteen (15) days in advance and shall be entitled to appear and be heard at the Directors meeting during which their removal will be voted on.

-ARTICLE IV: DIRECTOR’S OFFICERS
+ARTICLE IV: BOARD OF DIRECTOR’S OFFICERS

 Section 2.1: Election of the President.
 To be considered for election, candidates for the position of President-Elect will be nominated or self-nominated in accordance with procedures outlined in Article III, Section 2.

 Section 4.1: Election of the Secretary.
-Candidates for the position of Secretary shall come from the Directors and will be elected via secret ballot by a majority vote of the Directors.
+Candidates for the position of Secretary shall come from the Directors and will be elected by a majority vote of the Directors.
 This election shall occur before completion of the current Secretary’s term.
 Ballots shall only be accepted from Directors who are entitled to cast one vote.

 Section 5.1: Election of the Treasurer.
-Candidates for the position of Treasurer shall come from the Directors and will be elected via secret ballot by a majority vote of the Directors.
+Candidates for the position of Treasurer shall come from the Directors and will be elected by a majority vote of the Directors.
 This election shall occur before completion of the current Treasurer’s term.
 Ballots shall only be accepted from Directors who are entitled to cast one vote.

-Section 7: Resignations.
+Section 6: Resignations.
 Any officer may resign at any time by delivering a written resignation to the President or Secretary.
 If the Secretary resigns, written notification must be submitted to the President and if the President resigns, written notification must be submitted to the Secretary.
 Such resignation shall take effect at the time specified in the notice or immediately if no time is specified.

-ARTICLE V: DIRECTORS’ MEETINGS
+ARTICLE VI: DIRECTORS’ MEETINGS